Hannah Wilkinson

 Expertise Summary

 My work is broadly interested in state harm and 21st century warfare.
 More specifically, my doctoral research explored British veterans' experiences of the US and UK led 'war on terror', as well as military to civilian transitions amid a time of violent austerity.
 In addition to the theoretical lens of harm (zemiology), I use Bourdieusian 'field theory' to trace forms of capital throughout the life course.
 My research seeks to understand how identities and experiences are shaped through interactions with state institutions.
-I have recently published work on the harmful traces of criminalisation and imprisonment for ex-military communities.
+I have recently published work on the harms of criminalisation and imprisonment for ex-military communities, the embodied traces of militarisation and colonial state violence for British ex-soldiers of the 'war on terror', and co-edited a special issue of Criminological Encounters on war, genocide and resistance with Dr Teresa Degenhardt (Queens University Belfast).

 I use narrative and creative visual methods, including photo and object elicitation.
-After teaching the mechanics of atrocity, my research interests are grounded in philosophies seeking to understand the complexity of mass state violence, human suffering and resistance.
+After teaching the mechanics of war and atrocity since 2018, my research interests are grounded in philosophies seeking to understand the complexity of mass state violence, human suffering and resistance.

 Teaching Summary